department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Flow/conversation guide.md

 - Before you click anything, can you tell me what you would do first to set up an account?
 - Before you click anything, what do you expect to see when you click [repeat what they called it]?

-Great, let's go ahead and click [read link's text].
+Great, let's go ahead and click 'Set up Login.gov.'

 > *Screen: Create an account start page*